 Bigger props can also make good distractions.
 Not feeling massively confident in a certain area of your body?
 You can easily hold a bag or hat in-front, while looking candid and chic at the same time.
 A bold colour to match your accessories can also make your outfit really POP and bring the whole concept together and give you a high fashion vibe.

-It’s a common thing during a photoshoot to “warm up” and get more into it as the shoot goes on, which can sometimes make your first few shots a bit uncomfortable looking if you’re not used to being in-front of the camera.
+It’s a common thing during a photoshoot to “warm up” and get more into it as the shoot goes on.
+This can sometimes make your first few shots a bit uncomfortable looking if you’re not used to being in-front of the camera.
 But that’s okay, we’ll just keep going until you loosen up!

 My ultimate way to fight against this is to start by sitting down.
-This way, while you’re getting used to this strange person shoving a camera in your face, you only really have to think about the position of your arms, eliminating half the problem while you ease into it.
+This way you only really have to think about the position of your arms – eliminating half the problem while you ease into it.

 And now for the boring part.
-As with any art, so much of our business is gained through word of mouth.
-That’s why it’s important to make sure that people are aware of who took your photos, otherwise we may not be able to keep doing it.
-It’s as simple as putting it at the end of your caption or tweet, or if you really don’t want to do that, tagging us in the photo.
+So much of our business is gained through word of mouth.
+That’s why it’s important to make sure that people are aware of who took your photos.
+Otherwise we may not be able to keep doing it.
+It’s as simple as putting it at the end of your caption or tweet, or tagging us in the photo.

 It’s such a small thing but it really keeps us being able to do what we love and create for you.